'Fight for vaccine': Thais snap up shots in seconds via Shopee sale

 Another, labellelabel, said: "It's a fight for vaccine."

-Demand for the Moderna vaccine has increased after a leaked health ministry memo showed the Thai government was considering giving a booster shot of mRNA vaccine to medical workers who had already received two doses of Sinovac’s vaccine.
+Demand for the Moderna vaccine has increased after a leaked health ministry memo showed the Thai government was considering giving a booster shot of mRNA vaccine to medical workers who had already received two doses of Sinovac's (SVA.O) vaccine. read more

-Thailand is also using the viral vector vaccine of AstraZeneca, but health experts have urged the government to include more mRNA vaccines in its programme, like that of Pfizer and BioNTech.
+Thailand is also using the viral vector vaccine of AstraZeneca (AZN.L), but health experts have urged the government to include more mRNA vaccines in its programme, like that of Pfizer and BioNTech (PFE.N), (22UAy.DE).

 Private hospitals in Thailand, via a state procurement, will receive five million doses of the Moderna vaccine between this year and 2022.
 Thailand has also ordered 20 million doses of the Pfizer-BioNTech vaccine, for delivery after October.